 - You already had an established reputation with the mark

-- Your reputation has suffered because of it
+- Your reputation has been affected because of it

 - People had been deceived and led to believe the other party was representing you

 How to enforce a copyright, patent or trademark?

 With all forms of intellectual property – copyright, patent, design patent or trademark – it is up to you to defend them.

 The official organizations your register your intellectual property with are issuers of registration certificates, not legal prosecutors.